-After reading this information on targeting ads, you will understand how to:
+After reading this information on PPC targeting, you will understand how to:

-You can set mobile and display ad targeting options at the campaign level or at the ad group level.
+You can set display and mobile ad targeting options at the campaign level or at the ad group level.
 The targeting options you set at the campaign level apply to all ads in the campaign.
 However, you can override campaign targeting with different target settings at the ad group level.

 You can target ads according to the following: